second-state/silero_vad_server/README.md

 # An API server for AI VAD

-This is the VAD server that is designed to wok with the [EchoKit server](https://github.com/second-state/echokit_server).
+This is the VAD server that is designed to work with the [EchoKit server](https://github.com/second-state/echokit_server).

 ## Install libtorch dependencies